by Pablo Neruda

 one must listen to and hold in mind the sea’s lament

-one must feel the crash of hard water
+one must feel the crush of hard water

 so that, wherever the imprisoned are held,